joe-speedboat/workshop.ansible/03 Getting Started.md

 We can do a lot of things with that, but how?

 ### ansible
-With the ansible comand, we can define and run a single task 'playbook' against a set of hosts
+With the ansible comand, we can define and run a single task 'playbook' against a set of hosts.
+Localhost is a target that is builtin, so we will update the localhosts software with ansible.